saalfeldlab/render/docs/src/site/markdown/render-ws-docker.md

 MONGO_HOST=
 MONGO_PORT=

-# if authentication is not needed, leave these empty
+# if authentication is not needed (or you are using a connection string), leave these empty
 MONGO_USERNAME=
 MONGO_PASSWORD=
 MONGO_AUTH_DB=